jaredeiseman/pizza-maker/README.md

 ## Setup/Installation Requirements

 * Clone the repository
-* Open 'index.html' in a browser
+* Open 'index.html' from the cloned directory in a browser
-* Choose the answers that best suit your purpose
-* Choose the next or previous buttons to navigate the survey
-* When all answers are satisfactory, choose submit, enjoy the animation and read your results

 ## Known Bugs

-When only the final question is answered in the form, and the form is submitted, validation will still work as intended to prevent the form from being completed.
-However, the styling added to denote unanswered questions does not colorize the final question properly after a couple of iterations through failing the validation.
+There are no known bugs at this time.

 ## Support and contact details

-For feedback or support contact Jared at jathei@gmail.com.
+For feedback or support contact Jared Eiseman at jathei@gmail.com.

 ## Technologies Used